 Home › Forums › Product Support Forums › Ajax Search Pro for WordPress Support › Google Analytics via Google Tag Manager

-This topic contains 4 replies, has 2 voices, and was last updated by Ernest Marcinko 3 years, 2 months ago.
+- This topic has 4 replies, 2 voices, and was last updated 6 years, 3 months ago by

 The documentation describes how to use a Google Analytics script (outside of Google Tag Manager) to track ajax searches in Google Analytics.
 I was successfully using those instructions and getting search data logged as pageviews in Google Analytics.